Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Lectures will provide students with a broad knowledge of the nutritional challenges in developing societies and allow students to acquire an in-depth understanding of the impact of suboptimal nutrition on health status in low-resource settings.

 Practical blocks will provide opportunities for students to become familiar with the interdisciplinary nature of nutritional problems from agro sciences, economic and policy sciences, human, social and health sciences.

 Two lectures per week and weekly practical sessions.

 Attendance at practical classes is compulsory.

-The majority of reading material will be taken from recent scientific journals and will either be handed out as photocopies or put on Blackboard.
+The majority of reading material will be taken from recent scientific journals and will be provided as handouts or put on Blackboard.

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding,

 View more information about Otago's graduate attributes.